freenas/freenas-docs/userguide/storage.rst

 screen, shown in
 :numref:`Figure %s <zfs_import_disk_fig>`,
-is used to import a **single** disk that has been formatted with the UFS, NTFS, MSDOS, or EXT2 filesystem.
+is used to import a **single** disk that has been formatted with the UFS, NTFS, FAT12, FAT16, FAT32, or EXT2 filesystem.
 The import is meant to be a temporary measure to copy the data from a disk to an existing ZFS dataset.
 Only one disk can be imported at a time.

 .. note:: Imports of EXT3 or EXT4 filesystems are possible in some cases, although neither is fully supported.
 EXT3 journaling is not